amardeep0/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/readMe.md

 **[ALTA](https://www.altalang.com/language-testing/seal-of-biliteracy/)** provides two types of Punjabi language proficiency tests:
   - *Oral Proficiency* (to assess a student’s speaking and listening skills).
-    - The test is conducted over the phone between an evaluator and student, wherein the evaluator will ask a variety of open-ended questions to prompt the student to use the language in a variety of ways.
+    - The test is conducted over the phone between an evaluator and student, where the evaluator will ask a variety of open-ended questions to prompt the student to use the language in a variety of ways.
 This test lasts approximately 15 – 25 minutes.
   - *Writing Proficiency* (to assess a student’s ability to write in a given language).
     - This is a paper test.
 Students must answer five questions (about 100 words per answer), and the test will take up to one hour to complete.